Topics / Heritage

 This course is the first in a sequence of courses designed to engage your thinking about a particular historical period from multiple perspectives.
 Topics are selected for their appropriateness in bringing together various strands of thought from that period.
 Each course has a distinct focus - history, literature, philosophy, religion or fine arts.
 To insure a broad exposure to the liberal arts, students taking this approach must include at least three different focuses in their choice of Topics courses.

 The first course in the Topics sequence covers the Ancient World, which for purposes of the Millsaps core extends from the beginning of recorded history to the fall of the Roman Empire, the birth of Mohammed, and the classical age in India.
 You will be given a broad range of topics from which to choose.
 These topics have included "Classical Drama," "Dawn of Reason," "Christians, Pagans and Jews," and "Ideas of Sacrifice."
 Multidisciplinary Topics courses do not attempt to survey an entire period, but rather to provide a window in the culture of an earlier time.
 In a course on the ancient world you may expect to learn about the rise of civilization, mythical worldviews, social hierarchies, and early forms of technology.
+Core 2 is met by a student taking IDST 1200.

 Core 3: Topics of the Premodern World

 The next course in this historical sequence centers on the Pre-modern World.
 It encompasses the period commonly know in the West as the Middle Ages and the Renaissance.
 Topics from this period have included "Celt, Saxon & Viking," "Love and Knowledge," and "The Quest for the Holy Grail."
 In a Pre-modern World course, you may expect to learn about institutionalization of group identity, expansion of mythical worldviews, and further developments of agricultural systems and social hierarchies.
 Since this period includes the Crusades and the beginnings of global exploration, there will be ample opportunity to observe the effects of contact with other cultures, including the Americas, India, China, and Japan, on the development of Western civilization.
+Core 3 is met by a student taking IDST 1300.

 Core 4: Topics of the Modern World

 The historical sequence which begins in the freshman year extends through the sophomore year starting with a course on the Modern World in the fall and concluding with a course on the Contemporary World in the spring.
 The modern period is characterized by the rise of science and the influence of thinkers such as Galileo, Newton, and Descartes, but it also includes writers, artists, inventors, statesmen, and religious leaders of various nationalities.
 Topics of the Modern World have included: "Passion and Persuasion in Nineteenth Century America," "The Age of Revolution," and "Religion and Cultural Encounter."
 Courses in the modern period introduce you to developments such as individualism, nationalism, industrialization, and colonialism.
 Because they are taught at the sophomore level, these courses present students with more complex thinking and writing assignments.
+Core 4 is met by a student taking IDST 2400.

 Core 5: Topics of the Contemporary World

 The concluding course in this sequence takes you into the twentieth century.
 It is the most difficult period to characterize because we are still living through it, but it is also one that particularly challenges us to look critically at ourselves.
 Topics of the Contemporary World have included "Ritual Masks: Religious Meaning, Social Function," "Advertising and the Rise of Consumer Culture," and "French Film: The French (Out) Look."
 Typically these courses include films and videos as well as more traditional sources of information.
 The cross-cultural dimension present in all of the courses in this sequence is particularly prominent in the contemporary period.
+Core 5 is met by a student taking IDST 2500.

 Core 2-5: Heritage of the West in World Perspective